mongodb/mongo/docs/exception_architecture.md

 -   `verify`
     -   Checks per-operation invariants.
 A synonym for massert but doesn't require an error code.
+        Process fatal in debug mode.
 Do not use for new code; use invariant or fassert instead.
 -   `dassert`
-    -   Calls `verify` but only in debug mode.
+    -   Calls `invariant` but only in debug mode.
 Do not use!

 MongoDB uses a series of `ErrorCodes` (defined in [mongo/base/error_codes.yml][error_codes_yml]) to identify and categorize error conditions. `ErrorCodes` are defined in a YAML file and converted to